bimdata/python-api-client/docs/CollaborationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_folder**
-> Folder update_folder(cloud_pk, id, project_pk, data)
+> InlineResponse200 update_folder(cloud_pk, id, project_pk, data)

 Update some fields of a folder

-Update some fields of a folder Required scopes: document:write
+Update some fields of a folder.
+Only project admins can update the `default_permission` field Required scopes: document:write

 ### Example